quinncomendant/ChipiChat.lbaction/README.md

 - `config list`: Show current configuration settings.
 - `config reset`: Reset all configuration options to defaults.
 - `config set OPTION VALUE`: Set the configuration OPTION to VALUE, e.g., `config set default_action alert`.
-- `persona list`: View all personas.
+- `persona list`: View a summary of personas.
-- `persona export`: Save all personas to a file in ~/Downloads/.
+- `persona export`: Save all personas and their prompts to a file in ~/Downloads/.
+- `persona delete NAME`: Delete a persona.
 - `persona reset`: Reset personas to defaults.
 This will erase any custom personas you added.
 - `persona set default SYSTEM_MESSAGE`: Change the *default* persona’s system message.
 - `persona set NAME SYSTEM_MESSAGE`: Add or modify a persona.
+- `redo`: Resend the previous message, simulating ChatGPT’s “regenerate” function.
 - `version`: Display ChipiChat version and check if a new version is available.

 ## Installation